lynnpye/sl_triggers/README.md

 - There are VScode tasks for builds and packaging
 - Uses `jump` for task execution
 - I do *not* reuse the Papyrus VSCode instance to do C++ development, but YMMV

+# Speaking of Copyright and Licensing / Attribution
+See LICENSE for all license, copyright, and attribution details.

+All SLTScripts created by anyone else are subject to their copyright and I hold none over them.